 No door to door transport

-Charging for transport for young people of
+Charging for transport for young people of 6th form age

 Here are things you can do to have your say on school transport policies in your area.

-transport and call our helpline to talk to one of our
+If you need advice about your son or daughter's transport to school or college, look at our section on school transport and call our helpline to talk to one of our advisers.

-Download our factsheet Challenging
+Download our factsheet Challenging school transport decisions [PDF].

 Independent Support factsheet on consultations: